Jothsa/svelte-masonry/README.md

 If you see a problem or area for improvement please feel free to create an issue, feature request, or a pull request and I'll check it out.
 Additionally, check out [the CSS tricks article.](https://css-tricks.com/a-lightweight-masonry-solution/)

 The original readme is below.
 Please note some information may be out of date.
-This file is not the same one found in the npm package.

 # svelte-masonry